 Manuscripts must include an abstract of no more than 100 words.
 Abstracts for empirical manuscripts should summarize the study’s purpose, research methods or approach, findings, and key conclusions.
 For non-empirical manuscripts, abstracts should summarize the key features of the manuscript, for example, the purpose, conceptual argument or model, and conclusions.
 Additionally, five key words or phrases should be listed after the abstract.

 Manuscripts should include a cover sheet with the title, author’s name, address, phone number, fax number, and e-mail address, along with a brief biographical statement (2-3 sentences).
 If the article was authored by more than one person, co-authors’ names, e-mail addresses, phone numbers, and biographical statements should also be included.
-To assure blind review, the author’s name or identifying information should NOT appear in headers, footers, reference list, or citations throughout the manuscript.
+To assure anonymize review, the author’s name or identifying information should NOT appear in headers, footers, reference list, or citations throughout the manuscript.
 Information in the text or reference list that would identify the author should be replaced with the word “Author” in lieu of the author’s name or identifying information.

 Originality of Manuscript

 Manuscripts submitted for consideration must be the original work of the submitting author(s), must not be previously published in any form – print or on-line, and must not be under consideration for publication elsewhere.

 Submitting authors should ensure that the primary focus of the paper is within the aims and scope of JRLE and compose the paper with the inclusion of cited works from previous issues of JRLE.
 This will help to ensure that the topic is in alignment with the broader education leadership literature and of interest to the JRLE readership.